lauradubach/AZ-900/Sites/features and tools for managing and deploying Azure.md

 Users can choose between PowerShell and CLI based on their familiarity with the respective syntax and language, as both offer similar functionalities for managing Azure resources.

-# Purpose of Azure Arc:
+# Purpose of Azure Arc

 Azure Arc addresses the complexity of managing hybrid and multi-cloud environments by extending Azure's capabilities to non-Azure resources.
 It enables organizations to: